abhaybabbar/onlineclass_bot/README.md

 # onlineclass_bot

 Hi Everyone.
-I am a student of MIT ADT and I have Created a bot to automate the process of joining online lectures.
+My name is Abhay Babbar and I am a student of MIT ADT and I have Created a bot to automate the process of joining online lectures.

 If you are a Student of MIT ADT, and if you currently in CSE2 Second year, then you can use the code by just changing the username and password.
 Else, You have to make changes, because timetable is different and the links too.